Hamburger

 Picture1Picture2Picture3

-#2 US Value is no longer cheap to macro, in contrast to beginning of March
+#2 US Value is no longer cheap to macro, in contrast to the beginning of March

 At the start of March, we wrote a note “Value in Value”.
 We highlighted that US Banks and US Energy were among the cheapest sectors relative to the macro backdrop.
 Since then both of these typical value sectors have strongly outperformed.
 Today, they both trade macro-rich on Qi’s models.